lalanikarim/agent-spy/README.md

 ### Phase 3: Advanced Features 🚧

-- [ ] PostgreSQL production support
+- [ ] PostgreSQL support for larger deployments
 - [ ] Authentication and authorization
 - [ ] Advanced analytics and insights
 - [ ] Alert system for anomalies